 The agreement brings a return to a 37.5 hour work week for health science professionals, who have for the past several years worked a 36-hour week.

 The tentative agreement was achieved after two weeks of intensive discussions facilitated by mediator Vince Ready, and as HSA was surveying its members about a provocative -last offer" the government tabled in December.
 After that offer was tabled, HSPBA stepped away from bargaining to consult members about next steps.

 Almost 4,000 HSA members completed a survey in the past two weeks, and resoundingly rejected the governments December proposals calling for a many concessions, including unprecedented reductions in benefits, and a wholesale gutting of the classification system which could have resulted in wage roll-backs.

 The tentative agreement reached today includes a commitment to a Pharmacare tie-in which is comparable to pharmaceutical coverage offered by BC Pharmacare, and a joint process to realize savings in extended benefit coverage.
 In exchange, union members will benefit from the return of a pay-direct card instead of the current system of reimbursement of payment for prescribed drugs.

 The tentative agreement covers more than 17,000 health science professionals who deliver health care services in BC hospitals and communities.

-The majority of health science professionals are represented by the Health Sciences Association of BC.
+A majority of health science professionals are represented by the Health Sciences Association of BC.
 Other unions in the Association are the BC Government and Service Employees Union, Professional Employees Association, Canadian Union of Public Employees and Hospital Employees Union.